 2. Liquid fence deer & rabbit repellent

 This Liquid Fence Rabbit Repellent is a non-toxic but effective concentrate that should be sprayed directly on vegetation.
-This would be an great option for large areas, flower gardens, and other ornamental plants.
+This would be great for large areas, flower gardens, and other ornamental plants.

-Because this repellant is a concentration, it will not be ready to use right away.
+Because this repellant is a concentration, it will not be ready to use immediately.
 Make sure to dilute the concentrate with water according to the directions on the product packaging.

 - Long-lasting concentrate that holds up in all weather situations